sunsheeppoplar/project_one/README.md

 ### features

 #### tools of the trade
 1. Trello!
-[Here](https://trello.com/b/u4iEltuL/general-assembly-project-one) is the board for this project.
+The work flow and development narrative can be found, additionally, [here](https://trello.com/b/u4iEltuL/general-assembly-project-one) is the board for this project.
 2. [EJS](http://www.embeddedjs.com/) helps us template HTML in an organized and stylish manner.
 3. [Express](http://expressjs.com/) is our server framework.
 4. [Method Override](https://github.com/expressjs/method-override) helps us with PUT and DELETE actions in Express.